 I’ve been training in gyms for over 27 years in Australia and the United States and for 10 of those years I’ve been a personal trainer.

 The gym is a unique work place for a trainer because you don’t have a desk or a chair.
 There’s no barrier between you and the public and you’re always on show whether you’re working or not.
-If a mistake is made, there’s nowhere to run and hide.
+If you make a mistake, there’s nowhere to run and hide.